Connect with others who understand.

 Medically reviewed by Charles Whitcomb, M.D.

-Hypertrophic cardiomyopathy (HCM) is a genetic condition that causes the left ventricle of the heart to become thick and stiff, preventing blood from circulating.
-Although HCM doesn’t always lead to noticeable symptoms, it’s the most common cause of sudden cardiac death in people under 35 (including young competitive athletes).
-In addition, about 50 percent of deaths from HCM happen during or after some type of physical activity.
+Hypertrophic cardiomyopathy (HCM) is a genetic condition that makes the heart’s left ventricle thick and stiff.
+It prevents blood from circulating well.
+HCM doesn’t always cause noticeable symptoms.
+But it’s one of the most common causes of sudden cardiac death in people under 35 (including young competitive athletes).

-Cardiologists used to advise individuals with HCM to avoid exercise, but that guidance has evolved over the years.
-Doctors now advise that people with HCM speak with their health care providers about creating exercise programs tailored to their abilities and limitations.
-Exercising can help individuals with hypertrophic cardiomyopathy avoid additional heart problems associated with a sedentary lifestyle, like hypertension (high blood pressure) and high cholesterol.
+Cardiologists (heart doctors) used to tell people with HCM not to exercise, but that guidance has changed.
+Doctors now advise people with HCM to speak with their healthcare providers about finding the right exercise program based on their needs.
+After all, physical activity helps people with hypertrophic cardiomyopathy avoid the heart problems associated with a sedentary lifestyle, like hypertension (high blood pressure), obesity, and high cholesterol.

-You can calculate your maximum predicted heart rate by subtracting your age in years from the number 220.
+You can get an idea of your maximum predicted heart rate by subtracting your age in years from the number 220.
 You can then simply subtract your resting heart rate from your maximum heart rate to get your heart rate reserve.

 To measure your heart rate: